Leading the Scaled Agile Framework (SAFe) Training with Michigan Technology Services

 Attending the class prepares individuals to take the exam and become a certified SAFe® Agilist (SA)

-Yuval Yeret, from Agile Sparks, delivers our Leading SAFe workshops.
-He is both an SPCT and a Professional Scrum Trainer (PST), with extensive agile, Kanban and Scrum experience.
-The SAFe Program Consultant Trainer (SPCT) certification is the highest level of certification provided by Scaled Agile.
+Our trainers have extensive agile, Kanban and Scrum experience.
+Yuval has the SAFe Program Consultant Trainer (SPCT) certification – the highest level of certification provided by Scaled Agile.
 It is for individuals who demonstrate superior knowledge, competency, and in-depth field experience in adopting Agile across an enterprise with the Scaled Agile Framework.
 Harry is rated among the top 2% trainers as per feedback received by Scaled Agile, provider of SAFe.

 Additional Benefits of taking our Leading SAFe course

 Participants are eligible for 16 Education Hours for the PMI Agile Certified Practitioner application, 16 PMI PDUs (Professional Development Units).